-After acquiring the Drake's snack cake brand following the failure and breakup of Hostess Brands, McKee relaunched the four most popular cakes -- Devil Dogs, Coffee Cakes, Ring Dings, and Yodels -- in the Northeast in September 2013.
-Other Drake's products are due to return to supermarket shelves later.
+After acquiring the Drake's snack cake brand following the failure and breakup of Hostess Brands, McKee initially relaunched the four most popular cakes -- Devil Dogs, Coffee Cakes, Ring Dings, and Yodels -- in the Northeast in late 2013.

 Product development is key in the highly competitive snack market, and McKee Foods steadily puts out offerings to keep it in the forefront of the snack-food world.
 It has introduced Little Debbie Chocolate Cupcakes in keeping with the popularity of cupcakes (and also to compete head-to-head with rival Hostess Brands).
 McKee also offers smaller versions of its Little Debbies.
 Containing only 100 calories each, they are aimed at consumers watching their weight.
 Family packs of individually wrapped treats and consistently low prices also drive sales.

 Mergers and Acquisitions

 McKee was the winning bidder at a bankruptcy auction for Drake's Cakes.
 It acquired the Drake’s brand and certain equipment for $27.5 million in March 2013.

 McKee Foods logged annual sales of about $1.3 billion in fiscal 2013.